hockeybuggy/recipes/baking/chocolate-chip-oatmeal-cookies.md

 3. Beat in eggs one at a time, then stir in vanilla.

-4. Combine the flour, baking soda, and salt; stir into the creamed mixture until just blended.
+4. Combine the flour, baking soda, and salt.
+Stir into the creamed mixture until just blended.

 5. Mix in the quick oats, and chocolate chips.